Harriethw/dreamnet/content/posts/workshop.md

 ## Part 2 - 45 minutes
 Collaging and writing -
-We will spend some time now creating three pages each of collage and writing for a manifesto zine - what would the internet be if we built it from scratch?
+We will spend some time now creating three pages of collage and writing for a manifesto zine - what would the internet be if we built it from scratch?
-Each page should be themed around these three questions:
+There three questions are the prompts, with a suggestion to use 1 page per prompt:

 We will have 15 minutes for each question
 1. What would its material architecture be?
 Where would it be?
 Who would be building it and maintaining it?